ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 It searches abstract agent for agent of specified class.
 If the agent implementation for this agent class is not included in any abstract sc-agent, then `GetAbstractAgent` will throw `utils::ExceptionItemNotFound`.

-You can redefine this method in your agent class.
+You can override this method in your agent class.

 ```cpp
 ScAddr MyAgent::GetAbstractAgent() const